JerryYan97/Vulkan-Samples-Dictionary/README.md

 * *Convenient to copy and paste*:

     Abstraction of the code would be kept as less as possible.
-Although it doesn’t fulfill software engineering principles, it is helpful for the learning process like copying the code to your own projects and run them.
+Although it doesn't fulfill software engineering principles, it is helpful for the learning process like copying the code to your own projects and run them.

 ## Clone this repo